modolee/add-env-to-gae-conf/README.md

-| 💡 I found an awesome library to solve this problem. [envsub](https://github.com/danday74/envsub) can substitute env variables in file to values.
-If you are having the same problem, try using that library.
+| 🚨 I found an awesome library to solve this problem. [envsub](https://github.com/danday74/envsub) can substitute env variables in file to values.
+If you are having the same problem, try using that library instead of this script.

 # Add env to Google App Engine config file

-## What is envsub?
+## What is it?

 - It's a script to add environment variables to Google App Engine config file (app.xml)
 - It adds environment variables to `app.xml` at deployment.